Bridging Mortgage Loans

 There will also be valuation, legal, and broker costs to pay at outset

-Bridging loans with bad credit history?
+Mortgage bridging loans with bad credit history?

-Bridging loans rely on having a good level of security and suitable exit plans rather than means to make payments.
+Mortgage bridging loans rely on having a good level of security and suitable exit plans rather than means to make payments.
 Therefore an applicant with bad credit history can still be considered.

-Speed of bridging loans?
+Speed of bridging loans

 Bridging loans are designed to be offered quickly and a formal bridging offer is usually produced within 5 to 21 days.

-Are bridging loans available expats
+Are bridging loans available for expats

 Yes, bridging loans for expats are available secured on UK property.